 So back to Kingdom work.
 Every action and every chore that you do, every word that you utter in the journey of Christian motherhood, you are doing to raise disciples of God.
 By providing clean clothes, feeding hungry bellies, saying grace before meals, reading your Bible, demonstrating compassion to strangers, attending worship and Bible Study – all are part of the job of Christian motherhood.
 All are daily demonstrations of loving others as God loves us.
 All are tasks that help you see that one day “her children rise up and call her blessed”!

 The laundry, the cooking, the cleaning, the nose wiping, the reprimanding, all of it, do it as working for the Lord, not for human masters – not even your husbands and little human masters, your children.

-The next time you are frustrated by tripping over toys or stepping on Legos (those things hurt!) or spilled milk or even mounds of laundry, thank God for giving you your children, your husband, your salvation.
-You are raising children for the Kingdom of God and that is important work!
+The next time you are frustrated by tripping over toys or stepping on Legos (those things hurt!) or spilled milk or even mounds of laundry, thank God for giving you your children, your husband, and your salvation.
+You are raising children for the Kingdom of God, and that is important work!
 Her children rise up and call her blessed.

 “…her husband also, and he praises her.”

-The last part of this verse, “her husband also and he praises her” should not be overlooked here.
+The last part of this verse, “her husband also and he praises her,” should not be overlooked here.
 How proud of his wife when she works diligently without complaint to raise disciples, manage her home, and live an exemplary life for Christ!
 (For more on this, see this post Her Husband is Respected at the City Gate).